salvaborit/holbertonschool-printf/README.md

 ```
 # Example
 ##### #include "main.h"
-_printf("I get up every day at %d in the morning and go to %s"., 6, "work");
+_printf("I get up every day at %d in the morning and go to %s", 6, "work");

-Print this:
+Prints this:
 I get up every day at 6 in the morning and go to work.

 # Specifiers characteres: